Gil Blas: Plot summary

 He becomes a valet and, over the course of several years, is able to observe many different classes of society, both lay and clerical.
 Because of his occupation, he meets many disreputable people and is able to adjust to many situations, thanks to his adaptability and quick wit.

-He finally finds himself at the royal court as a favorite of the king and secretary to the prime minister.
+He finally finds himself at the royal court as a favourite of the king and secretary to the prime minister.
 Working his way up through hard work and intelligence, Gil is able to retire to a castle to enjoy a fortune and a hard-earned honest life.

 Literary significance and reception

 Gil Blas is related to Lesage's play Turcaret (1709).
 In both works, Lesage uses witty valets in the service of thieving masters, women of questionable morals, cuckolded yet happy husbands, gourmands, ridiculous poets, false savants, and dangerously ignorant doctors to make his point.
 Each class and each occupation becomes an archetype.